thufschmitt/tix-papers/nix-light/compilation.md

     The solution we use here is to always assume that they are different.
     If the type-checker confirms this, then everything is fine.
-    Otherwise, the program won't correctly typecheck, so while this is too restrictive, we at least do not introduce an incorrect behaviour for well typed programs.
+    Otherwise, the program will not correctly typecheck, so while this is too restrictive, we at least do not introduce an incorrect behaviour for well typed programs.